 About the Department

 The Department of Personal Status and Family Law is one of the distinguished academic departments at the University.
-It specializes in the study of laws and regulations governing family affairs, including marriage, divorce, custody, alimony, and inheritance, within the framework of Islamic jurisprudence and contemporary legal systems.
+It specializes in the study of laws and regulations governing family affairs-such as marriage, divorce, custody, alimony, and inheritance-within the framework of Islamic jurisprudence and contemporary legal systems.

-The department aims to prepare qualified specialists who combine sound Islamic legal foundations with comprehensive legal understanding, enabling them to address family-related issues objectively and professionally, and to contribute to the achievement of social justice and the protection of the family institution.
+The department aims to prepare qualified specialists who combine sound Islamic legal foundations with a deep understanding of modern law, enabling them to address family-related issues objectively, contribute to achieving social justice, and protect the integrity of the family.

 Department Vision

-To become a leading academic center in Islamic and legal studies related to family affairs, contributing to the consolidation of the values of justice and compassion, while keeping pace with legislative and social developments at both local and international levels.
+To be a leading academic center in Sharia-based and legal studies of family affairs, contributing to the consolidation of the values of justice and compassion, and keeping pace with legislative and social developments at the local and international levels.

 Department Mission

-To provide integrated academic, research, and training programs in the field of personal status and family law, based on a balanced approach that combines authenticity and modernity, and grounded in academic and research excellence, thereby empowering graduates to serve society and offer practical solutions to family-related issues.
+To provide integrated academic, research, and training programs in the field of Personal Status and Family Law, based on a balance between authenticity and modernity, and grounded in academic and research excellence, thereby enabling graduates to serve society and offer practical solutions to family-related issues.

 Department Goals

-The program aims to prepare graduates specialized in personal status and family law with strong academic and practical competencies.
+The program aims to prepare graduates specialized in Personal Status and Family Law.

-• Judicial and Sharīʿah Practice: Membership or advisory roles in Sharīʿah courts, judicial committees, and fatwa institutions.
+• Judicial and Sharia Work: Membership or advisory roles in Sharia courts, judicial committees, and fatwa institutions.

-• Family Arbitration and Mediation: Certified mediator or arbitrator in mediation centers, community organizations, and alternative judicial bodies.
+• Family Arbitration and Mediation: Working as certified mediators or arbitrators in mediation centers, community organizations, and alternative judicial bodies.

-• Legal and Sharīʿah Consultation: Providing consultative services to lawyers, family support centers, charitable organizations, and Islamic institutions.
+• Legal and Sharia Consultancy: Providing advisory services to lawyers, family support centers, charitable organizations, and Islamic institutions.

-• Institutional Management and Leadership: Managing family counseling centers, care institutions, fatwa offices, and family affairs programs within ministries and organizations.
+• Institutional Management and Leadership: Managing family counseling centers, care institutions, fatwa offices, and family affairs programs in ministries and organizations.

 • Teaching and Academic Research: Teaching family jurisprudence and personal status law, and supervising applied research in universities and research institutes.

-• Codification and Legislation: Participation in committees responsible for drafting and formulating legislation and regulations related to personal status and family policies.
+• Codification and Legislation: Participating in committees for drafting and formulating legislation and regulations related to personal status and family policies.

-• Media and Community Awareness: Developing awareness programs, educational materials, and media initiatives that enhance family effectiveness and address social issues.
+• Media and Community Awareness: Preparing awareness programs, educational materials, and media projects that enhance family competence and address social issues.

-• Legal Technology and Archiving: Working in digital documentation projects, family case databases, and civil and Sharīʿah status documentation systems.
+• Legal Technology and Archiving: Working on digital documentation projects, family case databases, and systems for documenting civil and Sharia personal status.

 Islamic University of Minnesota